DataKind-DC/audubon/README.md

 # DataDive Project Outline for Audubon Society
 The DataDive will be assisting the Audubon Society to build off of existing coastal erosion work to solutionize their research on habitat destruction in preparation for the coming hurricane season.

-Background
+## Background
 DataKind will be working with the Audubon Society to solutionize the work done on the Rapid Evaluation of Coastal Habitat Change Report into a solution that can be used in the 2019 hurricane season.

-Our goal is to be able to say:  “After this most recent Hurricane, <X> amount of beaches were flooded and <Y> amount of Marshes were flooded.
+Our goal is to be able to say:  “After this most recent Hurricane, X amount of beaches were flooded and Y amount of Marshes were flooded.
-Here is where they are <Insert List or Map> “
+Here is where they are Insert List or Map“

 ## Team
 Data Ambassadors - Ren C’deBaca (rectheworld@gmail.com) and David